 Would you sign a contract you haven’t read?

-The following is an abbreviated list of contract ‘do’s’ by Melanie Lockwood Herman of the Nonprofit Risk Management Center.
-Most instances of ‘non-profit’ can be exchanged for ‘artist’.
+The following is an abbreviated list of contract negotiating tips from Melanie Lockwood Herman of the Nonprofit Risk Management Center.
+Most instances of ‘non-profit’ can be exchanged for ‘artist’ and/or ‘company’.

 - Do ask for clarification about ANY contract terms you find confusing, inapplicable, vague, or incomprehensible.